ExecutivePro User Guide

 Step 1 (Inputting the command) :

-Run the setpicture command e.g. setpicture 1
+Run the setpicture command e.g. setpicture 1 in the CLI.

 A file explorer window should appear, as shown below: